 Alternative 8 - DB4 and Nonstructural (Optimized): None of the 47 structures included in the alternative have been determined eligible for the National Register, and in addition all of the affected structures fall outside of the two National Register Historic Districts (University City Education District and University Heights Subdivision Number 1).
-Consultation with the SHPO and other consulting parties regarding impacts to historic structures will occur prior to ADM, confirming whether or not historic structures would be adversely impacted by this alternative.
+Consultation with the SHPO and other consulting parties regarding impacts to historic structures would be needed to confirm whether or not historic structures would be adversely impacted by this alternative.
 DB4 would reduce flood risk to existing historic structures, which would be a beneficial impact.

 5.12.
-TRIBAL RESOURCES
+CULTURAL RESOURCES: TRIBAL RESOURCES

-All Alternatives - A coordination letter was sent to 23 Tribal interest groups seeking comment on 15 June 2021.
-Tribal interest groups would also be invited to comment during the public review period.
+All Alternatives - A coordination letter was sent to 23 Tribal interest groups seeking comment on 15 June 2021 and 16 March 2022.
+Tribal interest groups were invited to comment during the public review periods; four tribes responded stating the recommended plan had no impacts to their known sites of interest at this time (see Appendix F).
 An archival review indicates that there are no previously recorded archeological sites within the footprint of any of the alternatives.
 Tribal Resources are not expected to be adversely impacted by any of the alternatives.
-Any comments provided by Tribes during the public review period will be considered for the final report.
-In the unlikely event that earthmoving activities associated with the proposed project did impact potential tribally significant archeological/historic remains, all construction activities, and earthmoving actions in the immediate vicinity would be held in abeyance until the potential significance of the remains could be determined.
+In the unlikely event that earthmoving activities associated with the proposed project impacts potential tribally significant archeological/historic remains, all construction activities, and earthmoving actions in the immediate vicinity would be held in abeyance until the potential significance of the remains could be determined.
 The precise nature of such investigations would be developed by the Saint Louis District in concert with the affected Tribal entity.